DiogoRibeiro7/diogoribeiro7/README.md

 [![Continuous integration](https://github.com/DiogoRibeiro7/diogoribeiro7/actions/workflows/main.yml/badge.svg)](https://github.com/DiogoRibeiro7/diogoribeiro7/actions/workflows/main.yml)

-I'm a mathematician and data scientist with a passion for coding, mathematics and technology.
+I'm a seasoned Data Scientist with over a decade of experience in the field, hailing from the picturesque country of Portugal.
+My journey through the realms of pure and applied mathematics has been a source of fascination and inspiration throughout my career.
 Welcome to my GitHub profile!

-- 🔭 Currently working on exciting data science and machine learning projects
-- 🌱 Learning new programming languages and techniques
-- 💬 Let's connect and collaborate on interesting projects
-- ⚡ Fun fact: I'm also a sustainability enthusiast
-- ⚡ Love to read books
+- I've delved into the intricate domains of supply chain, logistics, sustainability, finance and health where data-driven decision-making plays a pivotal role in optimizing operations and promoting environmental responsibility.

+- 🔭 In the realm of research, I'm deeply immersed in exploring the application of machine learning and statistics in the domain of health.
+My work involves harnessing the power of data to make advancements in healthcare solutions and outcomes.

+- 🔭 Additionally, my research extends to the realm of mathematics, particularly focusing on differential equations and partial differential equations.
+These mathematical tools find applications in diverse fields such as epidemiology, economics, and sociology, where they help unravel complex phenomena.

+- 🔭 I'm also passionate about graph theory and its applications in social networks, where I uncover patterns and connections that provide valuable insights into human interactions.

 🔗 &nbsp;**Connect with me**